TGoldsack1/biolaysumm/index.md

 ### System Paper Submission
 {: #sys}

-All participating teams are invited to submit system papers that, pending review, will be published as part of the BioNLP workshop proceedings.
+All participating teams are invited to submit system papers that, pending review, will be published as part of the BioNLP Workshop proceedings.

 **Submission** - To submit a system paper, please use the following link:
 [https://softconf.com/acl2023/BioNLP2023-ST/](https://softconf.com/acl2023/BioNLP2023-ST/)